vij-sameerb5/RentARobot/README.md

 # RentARobot
-# still havent updates the code -. due -> code not working - will update soon-
+# still havent updates the code -. due to -> code not working - will update soon-
 **Thank you**
 Rent-a-Robot: Revolutionizing Automation Access for Everyone Idea Overview: